The chart below details the annual cycle of assessment activities undertaken throughout the Libraries.

-UNLV Libraries are committed to continuous improvement and we have worked hard to create a culture of assessment throughout the Libraries.
+UNLV Libraries are committed to continuous improvement and we have worked hard to create a culture of assessment throughout the organization.
 During its 2010 accreditation review by the Northwest Commission on Colleges and Universities, the university received a commendation for University Libraries for its “highly effective and robust program of assessment data gathering that is used on an ongoing basis to improve resources and services.”
-The Libraries approach to assessment is reflected in the 2011 Association of College and Research Libraries Standards for Libraries in Higher Education.* It includes user-centered measurable outcomes, and collection of evidence that is used for decision-making, continuous improvement, and demonstration of the value added by the Libraries to the institutional mission.
-The Libraries Strategic Plan aligns with institutional mission and priority and provides the blueprint for the collection of evidence that demonstrates how the Libraries contribute.
+The Libraries' approach to assessment is reflected in the 2011 Association of College and Research Libraries Standards for Libraries in Higher Education.* It includes user-centered measurable outcomes, and collection of evidence that is used for decision-making, continuous improvement, and demonstration of the value added by the Libraries to the institutional mission.
+The Libraries' Strategic Plan aligns with institutional mission and priority and provides the blueprint for the collection of evidence that demonstrates how the Libraries contribute.

 Feedback from Users

 University Libraries solicit feedback from library users and non-users alike.
 We conduct major surveys of undergraduates, graduate students and faculty every three years.
 Our most recent survey was in fall 2015.
 The summaries and full reports are linked to below.
 The previous surveys are also linked below.
 The 2012 survey was locally-designed; prior to that, we administered the LibQUAL+ survey in 2009 (LibQUAL+ is a nationally normed library survey).